 Rinn Gion yasakamae amenities

 Upon walking into the townhouse, it was clear that we had made the right choice on where to stay in Kyoto.
 The place was pristine!
 And because it had not been on the market for long it was about ⅔ the price of the surrounding hotels, so it was a steal!
 The two-story townhouse can sleep six people comfortably and has a full kitchen on the first floor, so it would probably be too big if you are visiting Kyoto as a solo traveler, but it is the perfect size for families!

 Like most Japanese townhouses, Rinn Gion yasakamae, has a small entryway where you are asked to remove your shoes and leave rolling luggage.
-This is customary in Japanese culture.
+This is a common practice in Japanese culture.
 Up a few steps was a bathroom with a washing machine, shower, and a separate outdoor tub on a private enclosed patio that opened to the tatami room.